-For those who wish to join or renew their membership, please do get in touch with the IAF office manager at email@example.com
+For those who wish to join or renew their membership, please do get in touch with Kelly McLaughlin at email@example.com

-There are currently nine IAF chapters in Africa – Burkina Faso, Ethiopia, Kenya, Nigeria, Rwanda, Tanzania, Togo, Tunisia, and Uganda.
+There are currently nine IAF chapters in Africa – Burkina Faso, Ethiopia, Kenya, Nigeria, Tanzania, Togo, Tunisia, Uganda, and Southern Africa*.